BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 Understanding this pattern is going to be useful to drive the automated remediations for similar security fixes in future.
 The goal of the project is to come up with a solution to scan the official images on DockerHub for potential security vulnerabilities and study them in order to train a model to detect such vulnerabilities and provide recommendations on fixing them.

 The base goals are:
-* Trace various build manifests (Dockerfile, requirement.txt, Makefile, etc.) for official docker images from their respective github repositories
+* Trace various build manifests (Dockerfile, requirement.txt, Makefile, etc.) for official docker images from their respective GitHub repositories
 * Trace how their build manifests have evolved/changed to fix various security issues in the applications.
 	* E.g. when new security vulnerability (CVE) is announced, how a corresponding remediation is applied.
 * Conduct a study to identify how quick a security fix is done on official docker images.